-Diego Gomez 26, philosophy (Clinton) very much so represents the establishment, and the country as a whole is tired of where the country is going.
-I feel the Democratic choice was Bernie Sanders and that got taken from us.
-The next antiestablishment was Trump.
-Mostly because a lot of of the Democratic voters were kind of stubborn, because I know lots of them did not like Hillary and a good percentage of the voters decided to vote for Gary Johnson as a protest.
-Because of that, the vote was kind of split down, and then Hillary lost.
-How do you feel about the anti-Trump protests?
-Gomez I think that a lot of people are scared, and fear can either immobilize you or push you to be better.
-And I feel that people are pushing each other to be better than being stuck in one position ...
-People are angry, but I feel like in the bigger picture there's a lot of people who realize we have to be peaceful.
+(Clinton) very much so voice it and that's voting.

+establishment was Trump.

+Perez

+A lot of Trump supporters

+Andreas Rubio 21, finance

+How do you feel about the

+I think that a lot of people are scared,

+and fear can either immobilize you or

+push you to be better.
+And I feel that

+people are pushing each other to be

+better than being stuck in one position

+...
+People are angry, but I feel like

+in the bigger picture there's a lot of

+people who realize we have to be

+anti-Trump protests?

-Andreas Rubio 21, finance If they have set goals of things they're trying to accomplish, it makes sense to me but when they just protest that Trump won then that doesn't make that much sense, because he was elected and you can't Burning businesses, burning things, getting on top of cars, destroying cars, just making a huge distraction, blocking freeways.
+If they have set goals of things they're trying to accomplish, it makes sense to me but when they just protest that Trump won then that doesn't make that much sense, because he was elected and you can't Ortiz Burning businesses, burning things, getting on top of cars, destroying cars, just making a huge distraction, blocking freeways.
 That's a disgrace to me as a young person, to see other young people doing that.
 Escalante (Millennials) are not very accustomed to losing ...
 Instead of engaging in debate, or communicating, trying to close that rift and come together as a country, we're kind of splitting apart and to me that's kind of sad.